What do school governors do?

 The governing body has a variety of duties and powers and a general responsibility for the conduct of the school with a view to promoting high standards of educational attainment.
 This includes setting targets for pupil achievement, managing the school’s finances, making sure the curriculum is balanced and broadly based, appointing staff, reviewing staff performance and pay – and much more.

 At Queen’s Park School all the governors meet with each other at least twice a term.
-We also have sub-committees which meet regularly to consider some of the specific aspects of the school, such as Finance, Premises and the Curriculum.
+We also meet regularly to consider some of the specific aspects of the school, such as Finance, Premises and the Curriculum.

 Aims, Plans and Policies